xiaojunlin/amapR/README.md

     lon = c(116.329,116.495,116.313,NA,6666)
     )
 address <- fetchLocation(testdata, lon = 'lon', lat = 'lat')
 ```

-# Acknowledgement
+# Acknowledgements

 This `gaodemap` R package is developed based on [the codes](https://zhuanlan.zhihu.com/p/108318434) posted by Yu Du.
 We thank Yu Du for sharing.

-We modified his codes by adding a progress bar to visilize the data fetching process clearly and make some changes on the arguments.
+We modified his codes by adding a progress bar to visualize the data fetching process clearly and make some changes on the function arguments.